redox-os/website/content/news/this-month-260131.md

 ## Proper SSH Support!

-Wildan Mubarok fixed the OpenSSH session exit which fixed the remote access that don't need manual exists to workaround a bug where SSH sessions weren't exitting.
+Wildan Mubarok fixed the OpenSSH session exit which allow exit in remote control without manual intervention to workaround a bug where SSH sessions weren't exitting.

-Now we can access Redox in QEMU or real hardware without manual intervention!
+Now we can remotely control Redox in QEMU or real hardware without manual intervention!

 ## Massive USB Input Latency Reduction